yogabbagabb/pbu-imperial.github.io/index.markdown

 ## Biodiversity loss
 {: .fill-red .wide-block .right }

-Switching to plant-based diets could quarter the amount of space we need to feed planet, freeing up plenty of space for animals.
+Switching to plant-based diets could quarter the amount of space we need to feed the planet, freeing up plenty of space for animals.
 {: .right-block }

 ## Justice